vk2diy/23cm/docs/filter-models/9v-emitter-follower-buffer-filter/README.md

 ![image](9v-emitter-follower-buffer-filter-en.png)

-Without a buffer filter, the following would be expected.
-Note the second and third graphs may be erroneous.
+Without a buffer filter, the following step response would be expected.

 ![image](regulator-to-vco-no-buffer-filter-en.png)